 Routine implant surgery can often be performed under local anesthesia, with adjunctive conscious sedation techniques, such as nitrous oxide (“laughing gas”) or oral sedation used in combination.
 Intravenous deep sedation and general anesthesia are always available for patients who prefer to be asleep during their procedures.

-While in recent years there is greater advocacy for “immediate implant placement” and “single stage surgery”, there is increasing research evidence that long-term survival of dental implants is enhanced by ensuring a good volume of supporting bone and gum tissue to maintain implant health.
-Dr. Freilich will anallyze your case in great detail, discuss your treatment options with you, and provide you with an explanation of the advantages and disadvantages of the various surgical possibilites that we can offer you.
+Long-term survival of dental implants depends on several factors, but one of the most important ones is ensuring that implants have a good volume of supporting bone and gum tissue to maintain health.
+In some cases, a tooth can be extracted and “immediate implant placement” can be offered with a high degree of predictable success, while in other cases a staged approach that may require bone grafting is preferred.
+Dr. Freilich will analyze your case in great detail, discuss your treatment options with you, and provide you with an explanation of the advantages and disadvantages of the various surgical possibilities that we can offer you.

 The type of prosthesis that is best for your case depends on several factors: